Lease to Own Solar Panels: How Does It Work in 2026?

 Standard Leases

 Standard solar leases typically have no upfront payment.
 Instead, the homeowner makes a monthly payment to “rent” a solar system installed on their property.
-These payments are typically consistent from month to month, but may increase by 1-3% each year if the lease includes an escalator.
+These payments are typically consistent from month to month, but may increase by 1-3% each year if the lease agreement includes an escalator.

 The lease provider owns the system, claims the 48E federal tax credit and other incentives, and passes through their value as lower monthly solar payments.